Denomination EffectIn Exercises 13–16, use the data in the follow... | Channels for Pearson+

 Conditional Probability

 Conditional probability refers to the probability of an event occurring given that another event has already occurred.
-In this case, we are interested in the probability of a student keeping the money, conditioned on the fact that they were given four quarters.
-This concept is crucial for accurately interpreting the results of the experiment.
+In this case, we are interested in the probability of students spending their money on gum, conditioned on them having received a $1 bill.
+This concept is crucial for understanding how the choice of currency affects spending behavior.

 Recommended video: